facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

-                        none    : Passed objects are DictConfig and ListConfig, default partial : Passed objects are converted to dict and list, with the exception of Structured Configs (and their fields). all     : Passed objects are dicts, lists and primitives without a trace of OmegaConf containers
+                        none    : Passed objects are DictConfig and ListConfig, default partial : Passed objects are converted to dict and list, with the exception of Structured Configs (and their fields). object  : Passed objects are converted to dict and list.
+                                  Structured Configs are converted to instances of the backing dataclass / attr class.
+                        all     : Passed objects are dicts, lists and primitives without a trace of OmegaConf containers.
+Structured configs are converted to dicts / lists too.
                    _partial_: If True, return functools.partial wrapped method or object False by default.
 Configure per target.
     :param args: Optional positional parameters pass-through